 Parker’s research appears in economics, science, and law journals and spans topics in environmental, resource, and development economics.
-It includes studies of environmental markets, mining in Africa, resource booms and busts, land use, fishery and wildlife regulations, and renewable energy.
+It includes studies of environmental markets, resource booms and busts, land use, fishery and wildlife regulations, and renewable energy.
 His research on the unintended effects of US financial regulation on African mining communities, and of wolves on deer-vehicle collisions in the US, has received widespread attention from over 100 media outlets including BBC News, Wall Street Journal, the Associated Press, the Atlantic, and The Economist.
-The mining research provided input for a US Senate Foreign Relations subcommittee and for an OECD advisory panel on global supply chain issues.
+The mining research provided input for a US Senate Foreign Relations committee and for an OECD advisory panel on global supply chain issues.

-Parker also studies the economies of Indigenous communities, and how colonial policies affect their development.
+Parker also studies the economies of Indigenous communities, and how government policies affect their development.
 This research was the theme of his sabbatical at Manaaki Whenua Landcare Research in New Zealand, and it integrates his interests in the nexus of natural resource use, economic development, and property rights and governance.

 Parker holds academic affiliations complementary to his activities at UW-Madison.
 He is the Ilene and Morton Harris visiting fellow at Stanford’s Hoover Institution where he helps direct the Hoover Project on Renewing Indigenous Economies.
 Parker is a regular lecturer on research methodology for the Ronald Coase Institute, and for Elinor Ostrom Workshop programs for young scholars.
 He is a senior fellow at the Property Environment Research Center where he directs the summer fellowship and seminar program for scholars.